Darren Till: 2019

 Despite talks of a potential move up to Middleweight, Till stayed at Welterweight and faced Jorge Masvidal on 16 March 2019 at UFC Fight Night 147.
 Till lost the fight by knockout in the second round.
 Both participants were awarded a Fight of the Night bonus award.

-Move to Middleweight
+Move to middleweight

 On 26 August, it was announced Till was returning to the middleweight division to face Kelvin Gastelum at UFC 244 on 2 November.
 He won the fight via split decision.

 2020

 Till faced Robert Whittaker on 26 July 2020 at UFC on ESPN: Whittaker vs. Till.
 He lost the fight via unanimous decision.

 Till was scheduled to face Jack Hermansson on 5 December 2020 at UFC on ESPN 19.
 However, it was announced on 6 November that Till was forced to withdraw from the bout due to an injury.
 He was replaced by Kevin Holland, who was later replaced by Marvin Vettori.
-Till was forced to pull out from the match due to an undisclosed injury.